Zain Imam: Television comeback (2022–present)

 Imam returned to television after a long break of 3 years with his role of Agastya Raichand an obsessive/possessive lover, the main protagonist in Gul Khan production Fanaa: Ishq Mein Marjawan on Colors TV opposite Reem Shaikh. for which he received praise from audience.
 The show ended on 2 September 2022.
+In March 2023, he made a brief appearance in Bekaboo as Pratham Raichand opposite Shivangi Joshi.
+From September 2024 to April 2025, Imam portrayed Teerth Mittal in Colors TV's Suman Indori.

 In the media

-He was appeared in the Times of India's Top 20 "Most Desirable Men" list rank at No. 5 in 2018 and at No. 15 in 2019.
+He appeared in the Times of India's Top 20 "Most Desirable Men" list rank at No. 5 in 2018 and at No. 15 in 2019.